arthurwlima/MosqSampler/README.md

 <img src="Cen3_Arma0_nA144_nM2500_nP5000_S3.png" alt="hi" class="inline"/>

-Though the code is reasonably commented, more detailed description and R scripts for analyzing simulation outputs will be posted as publication moves on.
+A more detailed description and R scripts for analyzing simulation outputs will be posted as publication moves on.
 Meanwhile, anyone interested in the model is encouraged to contact me for more details.